Museum Deaccession Form

 What is museum deaccessioning?

 Deaccessioning is the formal process of removal of an object from the collection register, catalogue or database.
-Disposal is the physical removal of the object from the organisation by the process decided upon by the collections or acquisition committee. -
+Disposal is the physical removal of the object from the organisation by the process decided upon by the collections or acquisition committee.

-What is the meaning of deaccessioning?
+What is an example of deaccessioning?

 Get more for Museum Deaccession Form